kompre/gs-batch/README.md

 - Option to keep either the smaller file or the new file after processing
 - Cross-platform support (Windows, Linux, macOS)

+[^1]: you need to use gs version 10.04.0 or higher for correct PDF/A level 2 or 3 conversion.

 ## Installation

-To install `gs-batch-pdf`, make sure you have Python 3.12+ and [pipx](https://github.com/pypa/pipx)[^1] installed, then run:
+To install `gs-batch-pdf`, make sure you have Python 3.12+ and [pipx](https://pipx.pypa.io/stable/)[^2] installed, then run:

- [^1]:`pipx` will let you install the package in a virtual environment, but the commands will be available from the command line
+[^2]:`pipx` will let you install the package in a virtual environment, but the commands will be available from the command line

 ```
 pipx install gs-batch-pdf